The Pleiades, also called the Seven Sisters, are the best known open star cluster.

 Sir Patrick Moore and Chris Lintott describe some of the beautiful sights in our galaxy, the Milky Way.

 In astronomy, the Pleiades (/ˈplaɪ.ədiːz/ or /ˈpliː.ədiːz/), or Seven Sisters (Messier object 45 or M45), is an open star cluster containing middle-aged hot B-type stars located in the constellation of Taurus.
 It is among the nearest star clusters to Earth and is the cluster most obvious to the naked eye in the night sky.
-The name Pleiades comes from Greek mythology; the celestial entity has several meanings in different cultures and traditions.
+The celestial entity has several meanings in different cultures and traditions.